jsgf/rfcs/text/0000-sandbox-environment.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Rust has a couple of mechanisms for compile-time configuration:
-- It has the `--cfg` options which set flags which can be tested with compile-time predicates.
-These are strictly binary choices, which allow for conditional complilation.
-- It has the process environment which can be queried at compile-time with `env!()` which evaluate to an arbitrary compile-time `&'static str` constant, which cannot be directly used for conditional compilation.
-  The environment is not directly set via command-line options, but via another mechanism.

-This mechanism doesn't change the semantics of either mechanism, but it does make the environment a little more like a C preprocessor macro - they can be precisely set on the command line, and if desired, only via the command line.

 One alternative would be to simply do nothing, and leave things as-is.

+In a Unix/Linux-like system, the environment can be controlled either with the shell, or the `env` command.
+However this requires `rustc` to be invoked via a shell or the `env` command, which may not be convenient for a given build system.
+Alternatively, the buildsystem itself could be modified to suitably configure the environment.
-To achieve similar functionality to this change, any build system invoking `rustc` would need to provide a mechanism to precisely control the process environment, either by removing or overriding variables.
-However, it would still be strictly less capable, as it would not be able to override variables needed by:
+However, it would still be strictly less capable, as it would not be able to override variables or remove needed by:
-- `rustc` itself to run - such as `LD_PRELOAD` or `LD_LIBRARY_PATH`
+- `rustc` itself to run - such as `HOME`, `LD_PRELOAD` or `LD_LIBRARY_PATH`
 - `rustc` to invoke the linker, such as `PATH`
 - the linker for its own operation (`PATH`, and so on)

+This can be particularly awkward when it isn't clear which variables are needed by the toolchain - for example, invoking `rustc` via `rustup` uses a wider range of variables than directly invoking the `rustc` binary without an intermediary.

 This proposal gives maximal control when needed, without changing the default behaviours at all.